sammy-boii/Progress/react-app/notes.md

 It is like txt that supports code formatting and other stuff so better notes

- npx
+Node Package Executable (npx) vs Node Package Manager (npm):

-Node Package Executable will allow you to use the package without installing the package
+npx is usually used for executing command like initializing a project without having to install anything. npm is used for installing dependencies and such.
 &nbsp;

 ```powershell